IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Tips from the Dataverse Community
 ---------------------------------

+When creating new metadatablocks, please review the :doc:`/style/text` section of the Style Guide, which includes guidance about naming metadata fields and writing text for metadata tooltips.

 If there are tips that you feel are omitted from this document, please open an issue at https://github.com/IQSS/dataverse/issues and consider making a pull request to make improvements.
 You can find this document at https://github.com/IQSS/dataverse/blob/develop/doc/sphinx-guides/source/admin/metadatacustomization.rst

 Alternatively, you are welcome to request "edit" access to this "Tips for Dataverse Software metadata blocks from the community" Google doc: https://docs.google.com/document/d/1XpblRw0v0SvV-Bq6njlN96WyHJ7tqG0WWejqBdl7hE0/edit?usp=sharing